Plumsail/forms-docs/Public/installation.rst

+.. title:: Installation of Plumsail Forms for public web forms

 .. meta::
-   :description: How to install Forms - step by step text and video guide
+   :description: How to start using public web forms - step by step text instruction with images and video guide

 Installation of Plumsail Forms for public web forms
 ==========================================================